 The purpose or purposes of data processing must always be defined before data processing begins (principle of purpose limitation).
-This is intended to ensure that all data processing is subject to justification and that the necessity of certain data processing has a clear reference point - i.e. the respective purpose.
+This is to ensure that data processing is not carried out indiscriminately and that the necessity of certain data processing to be specified (principle of necessity) has a clear reference point - i.e. the respective purpose.

 Nevertheless, the GDPR recognises that there are situations in which a change of purpose is legitimate, i.e. the data may be used for another purpose.
 This is the case if the following criteria are met: